 ROBERT WALKER

-Robert WalkerROBERT WALKER is the President of Wexler & Walker Public Policy Associates.
+Robert WalkerROBERT WALKER is the Executive Chairman of Wexler & Walker Public Policy Associates.
 He spent 20 years in the U.S. House of Representatives, where he was chairman of the House Science Committee and chairman of the House Republican leadership.
 Other key House positions held by Mr. Walker included vice chairman of the House Budget Committee, member of the Republican Steering Committee, and member of Speaker Gingrich's six-person Advisory Group.

 As an advocate for scientific research, technology and space programs, Mr. Walker was the first sitting House member to be awarded NASA's Distinguished Service Medal in 1996.
 Mr. Walker has also been a frequent guest on CNN's "Crossfire" and National Public Radio shows.